k33hq/k33-web/apps/research/src/_pages/token_valuation_principles.md

 ### Fundamental and market price illustration

 Long term, fundamental demand will dominate and can be understood as a trend or driver around which speculative demand fluctuates.
 Hence, as a long-term investor, it is key to have a good understanding of the fundamental value drivers of an asset.
 Having a clear understanding of the fundamentals will both expose the relative size and direction of speculative demand and form the basis for developing long-term investment hypotheses and scenarios.
 To provide investors with a toolset to do exactly this, we are developing a framework for assessing the fundamental value of a cryptocurrency token.
 The framework is a work in progress and can be severely altered as we learn more.
-Currently, we are conceptually dividing the fundamentals of a token price into three main components;
+Currently, we are conceptually dividing the fundamentals of a token price into three main components:

 •	Persistent Financial Premium - the store of value component
 •	Money Function - the medium of exchange component